jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 anywhere that a lengthwise pull on a rope or pole is needed, even if that object is slippery or tapered.

-The _stalactite hitch_ improves upon the security of the five-turn variant of the _gripping sailor's hitch_ by finishing with a riding turn around its diagonal part.
+My _stalactite hitch_ improves upon the security of the five-turn variant of the _gripping sailor's hitch_ by finishing with a riding turn around its diagonal part.
 Both knots are more secure than the similar but better-known _icicle hitch_.